uff20xd/True-Chaos/True Chaos/Chaos Manipulation/Chaos Manipulation.md

 ## Simple Abstricion
 ____
 A technique that creates a small pocket dimension completely removed from reality.
 This will leave a core in the actual reality from where outside people may enter the abstricion.
 After once entering the abtricion its impossible to leave if not allowed by the user.
 The abstricion will disappear upon the death of the user.
-The user can also choose people to forcefully bring into the abstricion as long as they are close to the user.
+The user can also choose people to forcefully bring into the abstricion as long as they are close to the user and their presence is known to the user.
 Simple abstricions are a exact replica of the space around user when created and are made up of 7 Dimensions.
 ____
 ## True Abstricion
 ____
+A true abstricion can be largely customised by the user and is now infinite in dimension and completely indestructable.
 ___
 ## Semi- Real Abstricion
 ___
+A true abstricion which is based within standard reality while creating an outside barrier.
+This will draw in other targets in the range the barrier is created around without the user knowing who is around.
+The outside barrier does prevent outside entry and if damaged enough the barrier will fall.
 ___